Oulu-IMEDS/DeepKnee/README.md

 ## TODO

-- [x] Codes for the main experiements (Supplementary information)
+- [x] Codes for the main experiements (Supplementary information of the article)
+- [ ] Pre-trained models
 - [ ] MOST and OAI cohorts bounding box annotations
+- [ ] Pre-trained models
 - [ ] Datasets generation scripts
-- [ ] More benchmarks with the pre-trained models (e.g. DenseNets and Deeper ResNets)
-- [ ] Better documentation

 ## License

 This code is freely available only for research purpuses.